alexforencich/xboot/README.md

 ### 4.6 Offsets defined in xbootapi.h

 Several offsets and addresses are defined in `xbootapi.h`.
-They are detailed in the following table, along with example values:
+They are detailed in the following table, along with example values (XMEGA with 64K application flash and 8K boot flash, 72K total flash):

     Name                    Value           Description